Literature, Health Science, and the Environment by Professor Julia Keefer

 The following breakdown relates to the Lessons, which in fact should be recursive, which means you read all the lessons at the beginning of the semester and keep re-reading them every week as you gather your research and write your paper.
 If you are reading this Syllabus without the Lessons, note that you only have the tip of the iceberg.
 This is a workshop, which means that some of the activities and focus must change in response to your immediate needs.
 You are submitting weekly papers on your research topic no matter what.
 Therefore, the content of those entries depends on your personal research journey.

-July 15: Peer Review.
-Sixth assignment.
+October 28: Peer Review.
 You cannot pass this course without a midterm and a peer review.

 Weekly assignments are evaluated pass/fail, but constructive comments are made and uploaded to your Progress Report in the Drop Box.
 I will be evaluating your academic essays verbally by commenting on thesis, motive, key terms, evidence, analysis, structure, stitching, sources, reflecting, orienting, stance and style.
 The SOAR rubric (Style, Originality, Argumentation, Depth, Diversity and Analysis of Research) is used by me and for peer review of midterms and final papers.